IIIF/api/source/event/2016/newyork/index.md

 * Social Media: Tweets about the event should use #iiif or @iiif_io
 * Call for Papers: [Closed][cfp]

 ### Schedule

+Wednesday will be plenary all day, the Thursday and Friday sessions are split into three tracks indicated with A, B, C below.

 #### Wednesday